 She is a snob who resents having to care for Jack, and does everything she can to avoid having contact with him.

-For a year and a half of her life, Tracy lived off-grid with her six children, aged six to sixteen at the time, in the middle of nowhere, without running water or electricity, applying immense self-sufficiency.
+Interesting Side Note: For a year and a half, Tracy and her sweetheart, Jeff, lived off-grid with their six children, aged six to sixteen at the time, in the middle of nowhere, without running water or electricity, learning all about self-sufficiency.

-When Tracy isn’t writing captivating stories about magic, mystery, and time travel, she has many other interests and pursuits including reading, international travel, professional pyrography (burning art and lettering onto wood and leather), designing wire-wrap jewelry, and learning about optimal human nutrition and spirituality and belief systems.
+When she’s not writing captivating stories about magic, mystery, and time travel, she has many other interests and pursuits.
+Some of these include reading, international travel, burning art and lettering onto wood and leather, creating wire-wrap jewelry, learning about optimal human nutrition, and spirituality and belief systems.